What should you do when I have a Cargo Claim following a transport accident?

 - Take the necessary measures to prevent further damage.

-- Ensure the conservation of recovery against all potentially liable third part.
+- Ensure the conservation of recovery against all potentially liable third parties.

 Notify the average agent